top of page

 +12 copies

-Bass Clef Books wishes to create further opportunities for poets to enter the next phase of their literary career by offering a Sophomore Chapbook Contest.
+Bass Clef Books wishes to create further opportunities for poets careers by offering a chapbook contest.

 Send no more than 30 pages of your best original poetry.
 Manuscripts should be submitted as a Word file, 12 point Courier or Times New Roman font.

-Please include a cover page with the author's contact information and biography and an acknowledgments page listing previous publications and the press that published the poet's first book.
+Please include a cover page with the author's contact information and biography and an acknowledgments page listing previous publications.

-Bass Clef Books asks for a $15 reading fee to help fund the contest, publication of the winning manuscript and promotion.
-Part of this fee will go toward publishing the selected chapbook in hardback.
+Bass Clef Books asks for a $20 reading fee to help fund the contest, publication of the winning manuscript and promotion.

 Winner receives $500 dollars and 12 copies.*